|CLICK HERE FOR A LIST OF OUR CHARTERED MEMBERS|

 Criteria for Chartered membership

 In order to achieve Chartered membership, you must clearly demonstrate in your application that you have recent strategic and operational experience that has significantly contributed to organisational performance.
 In order to apply for Chartered membership, we require individuals to be able to demonstrate technical knowledge and understanding to at least level five.
-There is a list of the formal qualifications below that we commonly consider to meet the criteria.
+There is a list of the formal qualifications below that we consider to meet the criteria.

 CIPP qualifications satisfying the criteria will be: